-The Committee discussed the voucher program and the Trap Neuter Release program and asked for a further report with more financial detail and voucher program specifics.
-Motion: CW#6 Moved: M. Cole
+The Committee discussed the voucher program and the Trap Neuter Release program.
+The Committee asked for a further report with more financial detail and program specifics be included in the next Committee of the Whole agenda.

-South Huron Committee of the Whole recommends to South Huron Council that the draft animal control By-law be forwarded to council for consideration and approval.
+South Huron Committee of the Whole recommends to South Huron Council that the draft animal control By-law be forwarded to council for consideration and approval;

-- 4.3 Electronic Participation at Meetings - 5.
-Adjournment
+- 4.3 Electronic Participation at Meetings

+- 5. Committee of the Whole Recommendation(s) to Council

+- 6. Adjournment